SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/creating-team-manifest-manually-for-webpart.md

 See more details around the Microsoft Teams manifest options from the [Microsoft Teams developer guidance](https://docs.microsoft.com/microsoftteams/platform/concepts/apps/apps-package).

+> [!IMPORTANT]
+> Everytime `/_layouts/15/TeamsLogon.aspx` is specified in the manifest, the `dest` attribute value must be URL encoded.
+A Non encoded value might prevent the component from loading properly in Teams.

 Below json structure demonstrates sample manifest file content.

 ```json